quasd99/audioshuffle/README.md

 # audioshuffle

-This is bash-script for randomly searching and chopping up audiofiles in a directory and generate a result-file with all generated audio-slices.
+This is a bash-script for randomly searching for and chopping up audiofiles in a directory and generating a result-file with all generated audio-slices.

 ## Simple Usage Example